ohtap/ohtap/README.md

 #### O-STATE Stories (OSS)

+Run `py encoding_tool/encode_OSS.py`.
+You need to have `metadata.csv` and `oss_export.xml` in the folder `encoding_tool`.

+Challenges:

+* There are multiple interviewees, multiple dates, and multiple interviewers for the interviews.
+* The transcripts are really nicely formatted into XML, but the transcript is incorrect.
+The speaker is not specified correctly during their line--it seems like they used a PDF reader and it incorrectly read the format.
+* Another special note about this one--it's really hard to distinguish the boilerplate from the text--I first found the most common ways the interviewer started the interview ("I am [interviewer name]", etc. It's listed under `boilerplate_sep` in the code) and used those, then looked at each other file individually.

 #### Dust, Drought and Dreams Gone Dry: Oklahoma Women and the Dust Bowl (OWDB)

 #### Inductees of the Oklahoma Women's Hall of Fame Oral History Project (OWHF)